suter-partner/Summary-box-for-Wikipedia-links/wikiPrevBox/readme.md

 crossorigin="anonymous" defer></script>
 ```

-Note: This is the latest version, older versions are always kept.
+Note: This is the latest version, older versions are always kept but not listed here.

 ## 2) Grab the code and host it yourself
 Download this repository, copy the folder "wikiPrevBox" to the root of your website and add the following line of code at the very bottom of your website, just before the ``</body>`` tag or inside the ``<head>`` tag.